 Table of Contents

-1. Why teach geography?
+Introduction 1.
+Why teach geography?
 2. The geography curriculum 3.
 Pedagogy 4.
 Pupils’ learning 5.
 Inclusion 6.
-Resources for school geography 7.
-Geography Fieldwork 8.
+Resources 7.
+Fieldwork 8.
 Assessment 9.
-Teaching for ‘citizenship’ DL 10.
-Professional development and research engagement MB introduction
+For ‘citizenship’ 10.
+Professional development

 David Lambert is Emeritus Professor of Geography Education in the Department of Curriculum, Pedagogy and Assessment at UCL Institute of Education, London, UK.

-David Balderstone is Headteacher in Milton Keynes, UK.
+David Balderstone is a Headteacher in Milton Keynes, UK.

 Praise for previous editions of Learning to Teach Geography in the Secondary School…